-12 Ways to Get on Top of Your RAby Lene Andersen, MSW Patient Advocate
+12 Ways to Get on Top of Your RA

 Living with rheumatoid arthritis (RA) and all that comes with it can be overwhelming.
-Every day you manage symptoms and medication, juggle medical appointments and tests, and somewhere in between there are also the demands of the rest of your life.
+Every day you manage symptoms and medications, juggle medical appointments and tests, and somewhere in between there are also the demands of the rest of your life.
 That leaves little time and energy to get ahead, to live better with your condition.
-But what if you approached it one step at a time — maybe just taking on one change per month over the course of a year?
+But what if you approached it one step at a time—maybe just taking on one change per month over the course of a year?
 Here are 12 things you can explore to help you live better with RA.

 Having a chronic illness can be a serious financial strain.
 Take a look at your finances to identify areas for improvement.
 This doesn’t just mean whether you are able to save money for retirement or paying off debt.
 Review your medication list and talk to your pharmacist about accessing financial assistance programs or finding other ways to save on meds.
 It may also be a good idea to consult a financial advisor or an accountant to identify whether there are ways to reduce your taxes.